PyLabRobot/pylabrobot/docs/user_guide/centrifuge.md

 > **Note:** If you need to revert to the original driver for tools like the Agilent Centrifuge Config Tool, go to **Device Manager** and uninstall the `libusbk` driver.
 The default driver will reinstall automatically.

----

-## **3. Finding the FTDI ID**
+#### 3. Finding the FTDI ID

-To interact with the centrifuge programmatically, you need its FTDI device ID:
+To interact with the centrifuge programmatically, you need its FTDI device ID.
+Use the following steps to find it:

 1. Open a terminal and run:
    ```bash